adamcohenhillel/ADeus/README.md

 cd devices/coralai
 ```

-And run the setup script:
+And run the setup script, which will make sure your computer can compile the code and pass it on to the device:

 ```bash
 bash coralmicro/setup.sh